Why It Works

 1 1/2 pounds breakfast sausage links

-Sift the salt with the flour into a large bowl.
+Sift salt with flour into a large bowl.
 Gently mix the yeast mixture with a fork, then pour over flour; mix with a wooden spoon until dough forms, then knead the dough lightly with your hands.
 Form the dough into a ball and place into an oiled bowl.
-Cover with a tea towel and let the dough double in size, about 90 minutes.
+Cover with a tea towel and let dough double in size, about 90 minutes.

-Adjust oven rack to middle position and preheat to 425°F. Punch down the dough and divide it into 8 portions.
+Adjust oven rack to middle position and preheat to 425°F (220°C).
+Punch down the dough and divide it into 8 portions.
 Form these into ovals, and set them on the baking sheet, leaving as much room as possible between them.
 Cover with plastic wrap, making sure that the wrap is touching the dough to prevent a skin from forming.
 Let rise for an additional 15 minutes.

 |Nutrition Facts (per serving)|